-Digital Video Surveillance – The digital train’s video surveillance system allows Northern and the British Transport Police to pull real-time footage from the train and / or choose to offload historical data on demand.
+Digital Video Surveillance – The Intelligent Train’s video surveillance system allows Northern and the British Transport Police to pull real-time footage from the train and / or choose to offload historical data on demand.

 As part of the project, Icomera designed a specialised wireless Ethernet bridging solution, which allows any of Northern’s different types of train units to be coupled together to form larger train units, extending the onboard network.
 This aspect of the solution design is especially relevant when it comes to the digital video surveillance system; since wireless bridging connects the local video surveillance systems between different train units, the train’s driver is able to view real-time footage across all carriages from the front car.
 Icomera has worked in collaboration with Northern’s team of designers to ensure that the installation position on each different fleet of trains will continue to support this wireless bridging in the future.